imran007-Programming/Library_Management_Api/readme.md

 ```

-And if the book copies is getting value 0 then its available will be false fro true,
+And if the book copies is getting value 0 then its available will be false from true,

 ```json
 {